Uber strikes deal to facilitate health care transportation

 UBER LAYS OFF ROUGHLY 350 MORE EMPLOYEES IN COST-CUTTING PUSH

 As a result of this partnership, healthcare providers will be able to license Uber Health's services -- via Cerner -- to help make it more convenient to get patients to their appointments.
-Cerner's vast electronic health records include the health information of approximately 200 million people.
+Cerner's electronic health records include the health information of approximately 200 million people.

 And its agreement with Uber Health will enable these providers to better utilize that information in making medical appointments more accessible to people.
 That is significant because more than three and a half million people have difficulty getting the healthcare that they need as a result of transportation problems and issues, the companies said in a statement discussing their deal.